padong4284/padong-app/README.md

 PADONG can not be copied and/or distributed without the express permission of Taejun Jang, Daewoong Ko, Hyunsik Kim, Seongbin Hong

 ![Wave](./assets/gif/half-wave.gif)

+## License

+Google Play and the Google Play logo are trademarks of Google LLC.